ilia-iliev/image_description_generator/README.md

 Additional Notes:
-- All experiments were run on an old machine with Intel i7-6500U CPU @ 2.50GHz and 8 GB RAM, without CUDA support
+- All experiments were run on an old machine with Intel i7-6500U CPU @ 2.50GHz and 8 GB RAM, without CUDA support and Python3.10

 Here is table of metrics on the validation set, albeit only 5 images:
 | | WER| ROUGE-1 | ROUGE-2 | ROUGE-L | ROUGE-L-SUM | AVG INFERENCE TIME|